|About Us||Patients, Families & Visitors||For Health Professionals||Careers||Research & Training||Ways to Give|

 Bloomfield, G., Saggi, B., Blocher, C, & Sugerman, H. (1999).
 Physiologic effects of externally applied continuous negative abdominal pressure for intra-abdominal hypertension.
 Journal of Trauma: Injury, Infection and Critical Care.
 Jun; 46(6): 1014-6.

-Cheatham, M, et al. (2007).
-Results from the international conference of experts on intra-abdominal compartment syndrome.
-II.
-Recommendations.
-Intensive Care Med, 33:951–962
+Cheatham, M. et al. (2007).
+Results from the international conference on experts on intra-abdominal hypertension and abdominal compartment syndrome.
+II Recommendation.
+Intensive Care Medicine.
+33:961-962.

 Cheatham, M., et al., (2007).
 The impact of body position on intra-abdominal pressure